vlizBE/SBNS_foodweb_model/README.md

 # Southern Bight of the North Sea Food Web Model
-This Github repository provides an Ecopath with Ecosim food web model, accompanied by R scripts to process and analyse the data.
+An Ecopath with Ecosim food web model, accompanied by R scripts to process and analyse the data.

 ## Table of Contents
 - [Overview](#overview)